mikeatlas/Leaflet.Pixi/README.md

-Allows a Leaflet TileLayer to delegate and interacte with a pixi.js scene.
+Allows a Leaflet map to render Pixi.js (2D WebGL) analogous abstracts paths in Leaflet such as circles/polygons/polylines.

 There is a [demo](http://todo] available, which shows x/y/z